<< Yesterday

 2011 The Braves become only the second team in big-league history with 10,000 losses, along with the Phillies, who reached the milestone in 2007.
 The franchise recently collected its 10,000th victory, including the wins during its tenure in Boston and Milwaukee.

-2011 Although the Blue Jays already display his uniform digits on the Level of Excellence, the team officially retires Roberto Alomar's No. 12 jersey, making the infielder the first player so honored in this manner in the 35-year history of the franchise.
-The newly inducted member of the Hall of Fame played five seasons with Toronto, including the back-to-back 1992-93 World Series championship teams.
+2011 Although the Blue Jays already display his uniform digits on the Level of Excellence, the team officially retires Roberto Alomar's No. 12 jersey, making the infielder the first player so honored in this manner in the franchise's 35-year history.
+The newly inducted member of the Hall of Fame played five seasons with Toronto, including on the back-to-back 1992-93 World Series championship teams.

 2011 The Red Sox (66-40) continue their winning ways when they beat Chicago at Fenway Park, 5-3.
 The eventual World Champs end the month with a 20-6 record, the team's best July since 1952.